by Shawna Cropas

 Best of all was my last ocean odyssey with a handful of friends, where we found ourselves chasing pots of gold and waterfalls along a rugged hawaiian coastline.
 We set out to sea on a boat just in time to watch the sun’s tentacles creep over Mt Haleakala shoulders.
 The volcano rose out of the dead calm like a majestic green mythic god, “Maui reaching up to snare the sun to beat it into submission to make it go slower because the days were too short for people to get their work done… “

 We glided smoothly through the early morning butter.
 The world gleamed a turquoise and gold like only the earliest hours of the days can glow.
 I sighed in relief, patting myself on the back for choosing the right day for this kind excursion.
-Well, until we round the corner and the once perfect glassy waves I was kicking myself for not surfing turned into a a sea in turmoil, as the winds picked up and the chop on crests over troughs pounded the hull of the boat.
+Well, until we rounded the corner and the once perfect glassy waves, (I was kicking myself for not surfing) turned into a a sea in turmoil; as the winds picked up and the chop on crests over troughs pounded the hull of the boat.
 We held on to steady our gaits in await for spine jarring hits.
 It definitely turned into an outing not for the faint hearted, some of us turned green and began to puke over the edge.

 The pain of travel was worth it.
 As our final destination loomed ahead, it felt as though suddenly we were shrinking in size.
 That the ocean just got bigger and the towering cliffs grew to touch the skies.
 It’s ‘Jurrasic’ with rivers shooting off the side of the mountain, enormous waterfalls crashing into an already battling ocean.
-It’s a place where the wild bites back and makes you know you are vulnerable and incredibly mortal.
+It’s a place where the wild bites back.
 This SUP adventure was right down my alley.
 A boat trip into the heart of a Hawaiian island.
-Places that get your pulse running because it doesn’t feel completely safe.
+Places that get your pulse running because we are no longer completely safe.
 We’re definitely off the couch and out of our comfort zone.

 The flora and fauna exploded in shards of colors amongst dense foliage.
-The jungle reached out in absolute in a hushing quiet.
+The jungle reached out in a singular deafening hushed quiet.
 It was isolated and breathtaking.
 I can hear my heart thumping in my ears as I looked around absorbing our surrounding.
-It’s paddle places like this where you can almost hear the ocean whisper, “I am untamable.”
+It’s paddle places like this where you can hear the ocean whisper, “I am untamable.”
 It’s reality and fantasy, fear and excitement ‘vortexed’ into an acute concentrated second.
 Before you know it, we are so absolutely in the moment that we transcended time and space.

 That’s when the beauty over took the fear.
 Endless miles of paddling through supremely gorgeous exotic gushing waterfalls and rainbows.
-It was so fantastical that we half expected to see a unicorn. -magic, power and mana-.
+It was so fantastical that we half expected a unicorn to appear. -magic, power and mana-.
 Just under the cliffs the deep sea teals washed over clear turquoises where the shallows greeted us.
 We found a quiet emerald bay crested by volcanic black boulder beaches to rest our anchor and eat lunch.
-We paddled to shore where rivers snaked through the trees and guided us deeper into the damp jungle before heading back home.
-I could not have dreamt a more dreamy invigorating expedition.
+We paddled to shore where rivers snaked through the trees and guided us deeper into the damp jungle.
+I could not have dreamt up a more dreamy invigorating expedition.

 I am forever dazzled with the endless days of possible breathtaking moments of beauty that can be found in Hawaii, all within an hour of my doorstep- It’s unfathomable- and I get to call it home.